 Don’t overdo flower arrangements—choose one that makes the most impact to highlight the table.

-This attractive array of desserts on the left with a flower arrangement, pumpkins, and a small gourd, will look great on top of the snack bar of the country home on the right.
+An attractive array of desserts with a flower arrangement, pumpkins, and a small gourd, will look great on top of the snack bar of the country home on the right.
 Change the colors of the candles, and you’ve set the tone for a really festive time.
 (Plan #126-1287)

-Move the fruit rack on the kitchen island to the side (left, Plan #161-11036), and make room for an assortment of pumpkins and gourds topped by plates of cheese and crackers plus trays with fruits and nuts (right).
+Move the fruit rack on the kitchen island to the side (above, Plan #161-11036), and make room for an assortment of pumpkins and gourds topped by plates of cheese and crackers plus trays with fruits and nuts.

 … And Now for the Thanksgiving Table